gofilipa/digital_annotation/notes/development_notes.md

 ## 3.15.19
 From the Lab

 Today I am tempted by a little bit of an ambitious goal.
 I'm would like to (hopefully) begin building the new component of the interface which will contain the option for multiple highlighters.
-This is really, the crux of my project.
+This is the crux of my project.

 How to proceed with achieving this goal?
 I doubt I can do it in one day.
 I ought to break it down into steps, according to Agile Methodology principles.